Zhong-Lab-UCSD/iMARGI-Docker/docs/source/index.md

 <i><center>Schematic overview of the iMARGI experimental protocol </i><a id="a3">[[3]](#f3)</a></center>

 Here, we introduce the sequencing data analysis pipeline for iMARGI, which is the most critical step for computational workflow of analyzing RNA-genome interactions.
+The pipeline is distributed in a Docker image, [iMARGI-Docker](https://hub.docker.com/r/zhonglab/imargi/), which delivers all the iMARGI data analysis related tools, such as bwa <a id="a4">[[4]](#f4)</a> and pairtools <a id="a5">[[5]](#f5)</a>. iMARGI-Docker source code is licensed under the [BSD 2 license](./src/LICENSE), and it's hosted at [GitHub](https://github.com/Zhong-Lab-UCSD/iMARGI-Docker).

 Generally, the pipeline includes three main steps:

 - Cleaning: Clean paired-end sequencing reads in FASTQ format
 - Mapping: Map sequencing reads to reference genome
 - Parsing: Parse and filter to get valid RNA-DNA interaction pairs from mapped read pairs

-We distributed the pipeline in a Docker image, [iMARGI-Docker](https://hub.docker.com/r/zhonglab/imargi/), which delivers all the iMARGI data analysis related tools, such as bwa <a id="a4">[[4]](#f4)</a> and pairtools <a id="a5">[[5]](#f5)</a>.
 For convenience, we provide an all-in-one wrapper script `imargi_wrapper.sh` to automate the whole pipeline in one command line.
 Users are also able to perform each step separately using its corresponding tool.
 In addition, we provide several tools for preparing data for further analysis and visualization.

 ![](./figures/iMARGI_docker.png)
 <i><center>Schematic overview of the iMARGI data analysis pipeline </i><a id="a3">[[3]](#f3)</a></center>